stanford-ssi/Olympus-GroundControl/README.md

 ### Dataflow
 ![Network Diagram](imgs/network.drawio.svg)
 (Note those diagrams can be opened and edited using the drawio VS code extension.
-Please update them as stuff changes :D)
+Please update them as stuff changes :D).
+The server IP is the defualt IP but if a server with a different IP connects to quail (with new firmware) it should update the location it sends the udp stream

 ### Physical Conenctions